-- a.
-All new residential development (as defined in Sec.41:2-2) having a minimum of thirty (30) total units, for which the Zoning Board of Adjustment grants any variance pursuant to N.J.S.A.
-40:55D-70e. or d(1), d(5) or d(6)., shall set aside twenty percent (20%) of the total number of new constructed residential units as income-restricted units, in accordance with the standards in section 3 of this Ordinance. - b.
-In accordance with the Local Redevelopment and Housing Law, at N.J.S.A.
-40A:12A -7b., all new residential development (as defined in Sec.41:2-2) having a minimum of thirty (30) total units which is authorized by either: (i) a redevelopment plan that is adopted after the effective date of this chapter, and that changes the zoning for the subject property from non-residential to residential or increases the permitted residential density on the subject property; or (ii) an existing redevelopment plan that is amended after the effective date of this chapter and that changes the zoning for the subject property from non-residential to residential or increases the permitted residential density on the subject property, shall set aside twenty percent (20%) of the total number of newconstructed residential units as income-restricted units.
+- i.
+5% income-restricted units at 40% of the AMI: - ii.
+5% income-restricted units at 60% of the AMI; and - iii.10% income-restricted units at 80% of the AMI. - c.
+In accordance with Local Redevelopment and Housing Law, N.J.S.A.
+40A:12A-7b., Residential and/or Mixed Use Developments having thirty (30) or more units and all substantially rehabilitated residential and mixed used residential development having forty (40) or more units (which is authorized by either: - a redevelopment plan that is adopted after the effective date of this Chapter, and that changes the zoning for the subject property from nonresidential to residential or increases the permitted residential floor area ratio density, or height, on the subject property; or - 2. an existing redevelopment plan that is amended after the effective date of this Chapter and that changes the zoning for the subject property from non-residential to residential or increases the permitted residential floor area ratio, density, or height on the subject property, shall set aside twenty percent (20%) of the total number of new constructed residential units as income-restricted units.